dokumentacion/neonplanaria/README.md

 No hassle to set up containers, no hassle to worry about ports and firewalls.

-No requirement to set up a whole infrastructure and download hundreds of gigabytes of blockchain to do anything.
+No requirement to set up a whole infrastructure and download hundreds of gigabytes of blockchain to do anything, thanks to built-in [Bitbus support](https://bitbus.network).
 (Of course, it also gives the option to plug in a Bitcoin full node later if needed)

 > **It's literally a single node.js app.**